jaybednar/jaybednar.github.io/_posts/2018-03-05-building_the_cli_data_gem.markdown

 One of my most enjoyable experiences came during the building of this gem.
 It was shortly after I figured out the scrapes that pulled the correct data and had the general layout for how the information would be displayed.
 I chose a random song and it was just so satisfying when the song details displayed, knowing that I never entered any of that data in anywhere.
 In fact I didn't even know anything about the song, I hadn't even heard of it or the artist.
 The gem went and got that data for me.
 Such a simple thing, and I know this is a super simple program to build (I kinda say Im still in kindergarten of programming), but man was that a powerful and rewarding experience for me.

 I kept at it and I honestly can't believe how quickly this all came together.
+Once I thought I had it pretty much where it needed to be, I went through the rest of the videos on anti-patterns, and refractoring examples, and realized how many errors were in my code and was able to really clean up alot of it up.
+I am sure during my assessment they will still find a ton of things to fix, but it feels good to see some things you are doing wrong and work to correct them.
 I had a ton of fun doing it, and I honestly cannot wait to just keep pushing through the Flatiron program and be able to build full websites and web apps.
 I am loving every second of it.